-Teaching your new cat to enjoy its new surroundings!
+Teach your new cat to enjoy its surroundings!

 Contrary to what most people believe, while cats are very intelligent and independent, they can be trained.
-In fact, “Cats learn your routines and figure out just how to get what they want from you.
+In fact: “Cats learn your routines and figure out just how to get what they want from you.
 Despite their independence, however, few cats prefer to live solitary lives.”
-By teaching your cat positive behaviors, it will not only improve their relationship with you, but it will also promote good health and a better quality of life.
+By praising your cat's positive behavior, you will not only improve your relationship but also their health and quality of life.

-When bringing home a new cat, the first few days should be quiet ones, since the cat needs time to familiarize itself with the new surroundings.
+When bringing home a new cat, the first few days should be quiet ones, since the cat needs time to familiarize itself with new surroundings.
 Giving the cat your attention is also important.
-To start, place the cat in a small room with bedding, litter box, food and water.
-Also provide a box or carrier so that the cat can hide.
-When the cat feels comfortable with its new environment, start to introduce other rooms in the house.
-If there are children or other pets in the house, gradually introduce them to your new cat, but only under your supervision.
+To start, place the cat in a small room with bedding, a litter box, food, and water.
+Be sure to provide a box or carrier so that the cat can hide.
+When the cat feels comfortable with its new environment, slowly start to introduce other rooms in the house.
+If there are children or other pets in the house, gradually introduce them to your new cat, but only under strict supervision.
 Because relocation for cats is stressful, it will take time before they bond with people, places and animals, so therefore be patient.

 - Keep your new cat 100% indoors for a minimum of three weeks.

 - Buy your cat a collar and permanent I.D. tag.
 For a proper fit, leave two fingers of space between your kitty's collar and their skin.

 - For identification purposes, take a picture of your new cat.

 - Take your cat to a veterinarian for an exam and vaccinations.

 When bringing a cat into a new home – whether the cat is new or you've simply moved – it’s critical to understand that the cat will need some time to acclimate and become accustomed to the new environment.
 Once your new cat adapts to its new surroundings and your lifestyle, the two of you will spend endless hours of entertainment in each other’s company.